Have you heard of Nursemaid's Elbow?

-- X ray of the elbow is normal and if there is clear story about arm traction there no need for radiological investigations.
+- X ray of the elbow is normal and if there is a clear story about arm traction there is no need for radiological investigations.

-- Treatment is simple maneuver done by doctor can bring bones back to the normal position.
+- Treatment is a simple manoeuvre done by the doctor that can bring bones back to their normal position.

-- Concentrating about avoid lifting the child from his arms ,and instead of that lifting the child gently from under the arms .
+- Avoid lifting the child from his arms, and instead of that lift the child gently from under the arms.

-- Recurrence is common especially in child younger than 4 years.
+- Recurrence is common especially in children younger than 4 years.